martincusack979/applied_statistics/README.md

 # Tasks

+  All work undertaken for the tasks in the Applied Statistics module is contained in a Jupyter notebook in this repository named **tasks.ipynb**

 ## Task 1 - Permutations and Combinations

+### Task Description ###

 Suppose we alter the Lady Tasting Tea experiment to involve twelve cups of tea.
 Six have the milk in first and the other six having tea in first.
 A person claims they have the special power of being able to tell whether the tea or the milk went into a cup first upon tasting it.
 You agree to accept their claim if they can tell which of the six cups in your experiment had the milk in first.

 Calculate, using Python, the probability that they select the correct six cups.
 Here you should assume that they have no special powers in figuring it out, that they are just guessing.
 Remember to show and justify your workings in code and MarkDown cells.